You’ll never escape the mosquitoes! Never!

 So, why bother messing around with any other option?
 Well, there are a few reasons:

 With no insects around, you have a net obstructing your view for no reason, and trying to fiddle around with the net to prevent this will only help tear the fabric.

 A hammock mosquito net, naturally, only covers the hammock.
 A separate bug net can be moved around and set up in different places, so you have more freedom in what you want to protect from bugs.

 A hammock net is specifically placed around the hammock.

 The underside of the hammock is often left unprotected.
-While this may not stand out as an issue immediately, there are bugs that can bite through nylon.
+While this may not stand out as an issue immediately, there are bugs that can bite through camping hammocks.
 Nylon is one of the most common materials hammocks are made from, so you can see where the issue is.

 So, a dedicated hammock bug net is a better option, as these are more commonly made of polyester.

 If you’re buying a hammock with a built-in net, size isn’t really an issue, as the net is constructed perfectly for that particular hammock.
 But if you’re buying a modular net, you need to be 100 percent sure that it’s going to fit your hammock.